JujuAdams/Vinyl/notes/Vinyl Readme/Vinyl Readme.txt

 Vinyl uses the decibel scale to control playback volume.
 A value of 0 in Vinyl is equivalent to a value of 1 for GameMaker's native audio functions.
 Using negative gain values in Vinyl reduces the volume. -10 dB halves the perceived loudness, -20 dB halves it again and so on.
-By default, -60 dB is considered "silent" and is functionally equivalent to a value of 0 for GameMaker's native audio functions.
+By fallback, -60 dB is considered "silent" and is functionally equivalent to a value of 0 for GameMaker's native audio functions.
 Vinyl also supports increasing the volume of audio beyond what GameMaker can natively achieve.
-By default, the maximum gain for an audio asset is +20 dB (four times louder than source).
+By fallback, the maximum gain for an audio asset is +20 dB (four times louder than source).

 Whilst GameMaker's functions use a so-called "gain" parameter, this is unfortunately